Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Related work

 Recently, deep learning methods have been proposed to extract rPPG signals from facial videos.
 Convolutional neural networks (CNNs) and transformer architectures have been utilized to analyze spatiotemporal features from image sequences.
-Face detection and spatial attention modules are optionally utilized to improve the robustness to motion artifacts and external brightness conditions. \cite{chen2018deepphys} introduced the convolutional attention network (CAN) that employs a Siamese-structured convolutional neural network.
-This model takes an image frame and the difference map to its adjacent frame, and the spatial attention module analyzes color variations in skin regions. \cite{nowara2021benefit} introduced an inverse attention module to estimate corrupted signals affected by motion and illumination changes.
-They further employed Long Short-Term Memory (LSTM) to enhance temporal robustness in estimating physiological signals. \cite{yu2019remote} proposed PhysNet3D, which consists of 3D CNN layers for extracting spatiotemporal features and deconvolution layers for recovering temporal details.
-The PhysNet3D was trained by utilizing the Pearson correlation coefficient loss between PPG and estimated rPPG signals. \cite{yu2022physformer} proposed a video transformer consisting of temporal difference convolution (TDC) layers.
-The TDC layers extract local spatial-temporal features to generate query and key projections, and multi-head self-attention mechanism is utilized to integrate global information. \cite{yu2023physformer++} further proposed a SlowFast Network to improve temporal representations of rPPG signals, and they demonstrated promising accuracy in estimating heart rate on cross-domain datasets.
+Face detection and spatial attention modules are optionally utilized to improve the robustness to motion artifacts and external brightness conditions.
+Chen \& McDuff~\cite{chen2018deepphys} introduced the convolutional attention network (CAN) that employs a Siamese-structured convolutional neural network.
+This model takes an image frame and the difference map to its adjacent frame, and the spatial attention module analyzes color variations in skin regions.
+Nowara et al.~\cite{nowara2021benefit} introduced an inverse attention module to estimate corrupted signals affected by motion and illumination changes.
+They further employed Long Short-Term Memory (LSTM) to enhance temporal robustness in estimating physiological signals.
+Yu et al.~\cite{yu2019remote} proposed PhysNet3D, which consists of 3D CNN layers for extracting spatiotemporal features and deconvolution layers for recovering temporal details.
+The PhysNet3D was trained by utilizing the Pearson correlation coefficient loss between PPG and estimated rPPG signals.
+However, learning rPPG requires a rich temporal representation, which can be a weakness for CNN-based models with limited long-term dependency.
+To address this issue, Yu et al.~\cite{yu2022physformer} proposed a video transformer consisting of temporal difference convolution (TDC) layers.
+The TDC layers extract local spatial-temporal features to generate query and key projections, and multi-head self-attention mechanism is utilized to integrate global information.
+Yu et al.~\cite{yu2023physformer++} further proposed a SlowFast Network to improve temporal representations of rPPG signals, and they demonstrated promising accuracy in estimating heart rate on cross-domain datasets.
+Although transformer-based models enhance temporal representation with global features, they require high computational complexity.